 Commissions payable by us

 If a third party has introduced you to us or referred you to us, we may pay them a commission or a fee.
-More detail about those payments will be set out in the credit proposal disclosure document we will give to you before we provide you with credit assistance.
+More detail about those payments will be set out in the credit proposal disclosure, which forms part of the Statement of Credit Assistance document, which we will give to you before we provide you with credit assistance.

 We obtain referrals from a range of sources, including real estate agents, accountants, financial planners or other people.

-Further information about referral commissions, including our reasonable estimate of the amount of any commission payable and how it is calculated is available from us on request and will be included in the credit proposal disclosure we will supply to you when we provide you with our credit assistance.
+Further information about referral commissions, including our reasonable estimate of the amount of any commission payable and how it is calculated is available from us on request and will be included in the credit proposal disclosure, which forms part of the Statement of Credit Assistance, which we will supply to you when we provide you with our credit assistance.